You can also carry back a bag from your home

 Locals and tourists coming across the pick up points are offered to collect a ‘carry me back’ bag and bring it down to Lukla Airport.
 Participants also learn about the waste management challenges in the Khumbu region and how they can become a part of the solution when participating in carry me back.

 The first pick up station is located near the Namche Bazaar Stupa.
 In the upcoming seasons, we will expand the coverage by adding more pick up stations across Sagarmatha National Park.

-Participants drop of the ‘carry me back’ bags at Lukla Airport before taking their flight back to Kathmandu.
+Participants drop of the ‘carry me back’ bags in Lukla before taking their flight back to Kathmandu.

-The local airline Tara Airlines flights the bags back to Kathmandu.
+The local airline Tara Airlines takes the bags back to Kathmandu.
 From there, the bags are collected by the local enterprise BW2V to proceed with its recycling.